awsdocs/amazon-redshift-management-guide/doc_source/managing-cluster-operations.md

 1. After the operation completes, Amazon Redshift sends an event notification\.

 When you use elastic resize to change the node type, it works similarly to when you add or substract nodes of the same type\.
 First, a snapshot is created\.
-A target cluster is provisioned with the latest data from the snapshot, and the data is transferred to the new cluster in the background\.
+A new target cluster is provisioned with the latest data from the snapshot, and data is transferred to the new cluster in the background\.
 During this period, data is read only\.
-When the node\-type change nears completion, Amazon Redshift updates the endpoint to point the new cluster and all connections to the original cluster are dropped\.
+When the resize nears completion, Amazon Redshift updates the endpoint to point to the new cluster and all connections to the source cluster are dropped\.

 If you have reserved nodes, for example DS2 reserved nodes, you can upgrade to RA3 reserved nodes when you perform a resize\.
 You can do this when you perform an elastic resize or use the console to restore from a snapshot\.
 The console guides you through this process\.
 For more information about upgrading to RA3 nodes, see [Upgrading to RA3 node types](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-clusters.html#rs-upgrading-to-ra3)\.